There are certain skills that are growing in demand. Skills that can almost guarantee you jobs and opportunities for years and decades to come.

 2. Put Together a Portfolio Site

-To make it easy to get more clients (and for clients to find you), you should create a portfolio site.
-This is where you’ll show off your latest projects, show testimonials from happy clients, provide potential clients with an easy place to contact you, and also show of your web development capabilities.
+For making it easy to get more clients (and for clients to find you), you should create a portfolio site.
+This is where you’ll show off your latest projects, show testimonials from happy clients, provide potential clients with an easy way of contacting you, and also show off your web development capabilities.

 Here are some tips for creating your web development portfolio site: